MDolanCode/Portfolio/portfolio.markdown

 * This is app is a drum sampler based on Roland's classic TR-909 and it consists of 11 drum pads and sampled sounds.
 * Detroit Techno heavily utilized the TR-909 and helped to make it the iconic drum machine that it is today, so this app pays homage to both.

-This app is available on the [App Store](https://apps.apple.com/us/app/detroit-909/id1560868575), and the code can be view here on [GitHub](https://github.com/mdolancode/Detroit-909)!
+This app is available on the [App Store](https://apps.apple.com/us/app/detroit-909/id1560868575), and the code can be viewed here on [GitHub](https://github.com/mdolancode/Detroit-909)!

 **My role:** Sole iOS Developer
 **Languages:** Swift